ArminJo/Arduino-BlueDisplay/README.md

 ## BlueDisplayExample
 More elaborated example to show more features of the BlueDisplay library.

+## ShowSensorValues
+Shows the accelerometer and gyroscope values received from the smarthone graphical and numerical.

 ## BTModuleProgrammer
 Simple helper program to configure your HC-05 or JDY-31 modules name and default baudrate with a serial monitor.